 In Iowa, abortion is legal up to 22 weeks of gestation (based on first day of last menstrual period; 20 weeks post-fertilization).
 Abortion past 22 weeks is only permitted as a life-saving measure.
 Before having an abortion, a woman must receive an ultrasound, be offered a picture from the ultrasound, receive counseling explaining the abortion and the impacts, and wait 24-hours before the abortion can be performed.
 If the patient is a minor, her legal guardians must be informed before an abortion can be performed.
 Abortion must be provided by a licensed medical doctor.

-Much like Iowa, Nebraska allows abortion up to 22 weeks of gestation.
-Later term abortions are only permitted when the mother’s life is in danger.
-However, other second trimester abortions, such as dilation and evacuation, are prohibited.
-Additionally, medication for a medical abortion can not be prescribed via telehealth or mail order.
+Nebraska allows abortion through 12 weeks.
+Later term abortions are only permitted when the mother’s life is in danger, or in the case of rape or incest.
+Additionally, medication for a chemical abortion can not be prescribed via telehealth or mail order.
 Minors must get consent from their guardian before an abortion can be performed, and there is a mandatory 24-hour waiting period.
 The abortion provider must be a licensed medical doctor.

-South Dakota had a trigger law in effect before the overturning of Roe, meaning the law went into effect as soon as the Supreme Court made their ruling.
-Abortion is outlawed in South Dakota except those necessary to preserve the life of the mother, in cases of life endangerment.
+Abortion is not allowed in South Dakota except when necessary to preserve the life of the mother.
 In a case of life endangerment, a patient must receive counseling explaining the process and risks, a minor’s guardian must be informed, and the patient must wait a mandatory 72-hours.
-The use of telemedicine to prescribe a medical abortion is outlawed.
-Additionally, performing an abortion in South Dakota is illegal, with a fine of up to $4,000 and/or up to 2 years in prison.
+The use of telemedicine to prescribe a chemical abortion is outlawed.
 South Dakota law states that anyone who prescribes or obtains medicine, drug or substance for a pregnant woman, or uses an instrument or other means with intent for abortion, unless there is a medical reason to preserve the life of the pregnant female, is guilty of a Class 6 felony.